ikunetwork/WhitePaper/README.md

 Network-based computational biology analysis has become a widely used strategy for determining drug redevelopment piplines due to the ever-increasing pace of bio and chemical information available.[FN]  Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential drug redevelopment leads.[FN] Unfortunately, this information is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable proper clinical trials.[FN]

 The IN will serve to be a hub for such information allowing for a unified workflow of the most promising redevelopment initiatives along with the economic incentives to bring such initiatives to clinical trial.
-The IKU Peer Review will “stand on the shoulders” of the computational analysis that has been completed to date to provide a highly predictive, robust repurposing pipeline.
+The IKU reer review will “stand on the shoulders” of the computational analysis that has been completed to date to provide a highly predictive, robust repurposing pipeline.
 VR and non-VR are incentivized to ‘bruteForce’ peer review (described below) to earn fees from the IN in the form of BTC, ETH and `RST` - incentivizing the the most promising redevelopment initiatives to be capitalized.

 IKU peer review serves as the IKU R&D consensus mechanism, with the ultimate goal of achieving the longevity escape velocity for as many humans as possible.
 Participants will use the `devTools` to peer review, allowing for a community R&D demand oracle and prediction index, encouraging capitalization of highly rated proposals.